qor/doc/chapter2/search.md

 product.SearchAttrs("Name", "Code", "Category.Name", "Brand.Name")
 ```

-If you want to fully customize the search function, you could set the `SearchHandler`:
+If you want to fully customize the search function, you can set the `SearchHandler`:

 ```go
 order.SearchHandler = func(keyword string, context *qor.Context) *gorm.DB {